Use the Gauss-Jordan method to solve each system of equations. Fo... | Channels for Pearson+

 Use the Gauss-Jordan method to solve each system of equations.
 For systems in two variables with infinitely many solutions, write the solution with y arbitrary.
 For systems in three variables with infinitely many solutions, write the solution set with z arbitrary.
-See Examples 1-4. x + y = 5 x - y = -1
+See Examples 1-4.
+2x - y = 6 4x - 2y = 0

 Verified Solution